Balatonszentgyörgy: History

-General history

 During Roman time there was evidence that the lake side at Balatonszentgyörgy was an ancient crossing point to the village of Balaton Fenékpuszta across Lake Balaton.

 The town's Court in 1454 was an Italian Gordovai, Mr Fanchi László of the Szentgyörgyi family and was allowed to pass local laws.
 In 1480, the hamlets of Szentgyörggyel, Keszi, Bottyán Oszlár and Ságfalu merged South-East towards int to Kéthely.
 The Ottoman Empire invaded the village in 1566.

 The Hungarian Revolution of 1848, did not reach the village, but a cholera outbreak hit the area around the village.
 The village doctor and the school were set up in 1904.

 According to László Szita the settlement was completely Hungarian in the 18th century.

-World War 1 and 2

 33 locals had died in World War I.

 In the run-up to the Hungarian Front during World War II, Nazi German troops entered in the village.
 There is a German cemetery of 116 dead troopers behind the station.
 It was used as a heavy artillery positions.
 The rails and the Zala River's border-bridges were blown up as the Germans left in 1945.
 A statue commemorates the 47 local who died in the war.

 In 1948, the village was given its first electric lighting system.
 On 22 October 1950 was founded within the Municipal Council and a local agricultural co-operative was founded in 1959 under the name Csillagvár, and then established the present day battyánpusztai.